December 15, 2016

 Northwest Race Series (NWRS): Chairman Pabst reported that the NWRS has a healthy balance and carry forward amount.
 She noted that she anticipated perhaps having as much as $150,000 available for the 2017 series.
 She will recommend the same NWRS program for 2017 as for 2016, with the possibility of increasing the funds added to the Gottstein Futurity from $10,000 to $25,000.
 If the funds are available, it has also been suggested that some funds might be added to two three-year-old stakes – the Washington Oaks and the Emerald Downs Derby.
 This will be reviewed in early January when there will be a better idea of the funds that came in by year’s end.

 Sales Committee Report: Chairman Griffin reported that the next committee meeting will be scheduled for February.
-There are still three horses that need to be paid for – one $500 horse purchased by Howard Gibson, for which the consignor has been paid, but he still owes for the horse; and two horses purchased “on spec” by Jeff Metz, of which he has paid about half.
+There are still three horses that need to be paid for – one $500 horse (for which the consignor has been paid) and two horses purchased by the another buyer, of which about half of the total amount for both horses has been paid.
 These two horses were consigned by Dr. Rodney Orr and Ron and Nina Hagen.
-Both Metz and Gibson are being charged interest.
+Both buyers are being charged interest.
 If needed, we will go to the Washington Horse Racing Commission once the trainers and horses are back on the grounds, but it is hoped that won’t be necessary.

 Sweet noted that the Ocala Breeders Sale (OBS) had been moved to a later date, in October, so it will no longer conflict with the WTBOA sale in August, which may allow us to once again enlist Mark Harman as announcer and Pete McCormick as a ringman (bidspotter).